-The Letter of Intent / Eligibility Check is the first stage of the GSCT CSP Grant Application.
-All applicants applying for GSCT CSP funding must complete the Letter of Intent / Eligibility Check (complete the eligibility Checklist AND submit required documentation) on Survey Monkey Apply platform).
+The Eligibility Check (Letter of Intent / LOI) is the first stage of the GSCT CSP Grant Application.
+All applicants applying for GSCT CSP funding must complete the Eligibility Check (complete the eligibility Checklist AND submit required documentation) on Survey Monkey Apply platform).
 Each applicant must submit this by the deadline for stage 1 of the grant application.